 CAMPING AND HIKING

-Apart from sand and beach, southeast Queensland also offers some fantastic hiking trails and camping within two hours from Brisbane.
+Apart from sand and beach, southeast Queensland and northern NSW also offer some fantastic hiking trails and camping within two hours from Brisbane.

 On the downside though, because you’re so close to Brisbane, you won’t be alone so be prepared to share the campgrounds and tracks with plenty of people who had the same fabulous idea.